Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Related Work

 \section{Related Work}

-\paragraph{Discrete Optimization by Sampling.} Evolutionary algorithms such as NSGA-II \citep{deb2002fast}, which slowly evolve a good solution by random mutation are a simple, popular baseline for BBO problems.
-However, NSGA-II is known for being sample inefficient \citep{turner2021bayesian}.
-Discrete search methods that mutate specific residues incorporate expert knowledge about the protein family of interest, but cast the inner-loop optimization as a combinatorial problem, and rely on randomness to ensure batch diversity \citep{yang2019batched}. \citet{nigam2019augmenting} combine genetic algorithms and neural networks to optimize multi-objective chemical properties.
-The LaMBO architecture is inspired by ``iterative resampling" approaches to sequence design and machine translation \citep{gligorijevic2021function, lee2018deterministic, zhang2021unifying}.
+\textbf{Discrete Optimization by Sampling:} genetic algorithms (GAs) such as NSGA-II \citep{deb2002fast} slowly evolve a good solution by random mutation.
+GAs are a simple, popular baseline for BBO problems, but are known for being inefficient \citep{turner2021bayesian}.
+One solution is to continue generating mutations randomly, but screen the proposed queries with a discriminative model before labeling \citep{nigam2019augmenting, yang2019machine}.
+Other solutions focus on proposing mutations more intelligently, including RL-based approaches \citep{angermueller2020population, Angermueller2020Model-based} and generative approaches \citep{jensen2019graph,biswas2021low, zhang2021unifying}.
+In particular the generative approach described by \citet{lee2018deterministic} and \citet{gligorijevic2021function} inspired the LaMBO architecture.
+All the approaches just discussed are greedy in the sense that they rely on point estimates of the objective values to select new queries.

-\paragraph{Discrete BayesOpt.} Discrete BayesOpt methods can be categorized by how they structure the inner loop optimization problem.
-Some methods use substring kernels (SSKs) and genetic optimizers to work directly in sequence space \citep{lodhi2002text,beck2017learning, moss2020boss}, but only consider small design tasks. \citet{khan2022antbo} is an example of concurrent work on antibody design in this vein, and copes with the inability of SSKs to scale to long sequences by only optimizing certain complementarity-determining regions (CDRs) of the antibody sequence.
-Latent-space optimizers learn continuous sequence embeddings, which are shared by a generative decoder modeling $p(\vec x)$ and the discriminative surrogate modeling $p(\vec y | \vec x)$ \citep{gomez2018automatic, grosnit2021high}.
-The shared embeddings are optimized with gradient-based methods to produce new sequences. \citet{deshwal2021combining} combined string kernels and deep VAE kernels, finding improved performance over simple latent space approaches in the very data-scarce regime ($n\leq 100$).
+\textbf{Discrete BayesOpt:} excluding library-based approaches such as \citet{yang2019batched}, discrete BayesOpt methods can be categorized by how they structure the inner loop optimization problem.
+Some methods use substring kernels (SSKs), optimizing queries directly in sequence space with a GA, and evaluating only on small tasks \citep{lodhi2002text, beck2017learning, moss2020boss}. \citet{khan2022antbo} is an example of concurrent antibody design work in this vein, exploiting task-specific knowledge of complementarity-determining regions (CDRs) of the antibodies to make the problem tractable.
+See Appendix \ref{subsec:ssk_offline_regression} for more discussion and an experiment comparing SSK and DKL GPs in the offline regression setting.